yyorkchan/FYP/README.md

 Next up (๑•̀ㅂ•́)و✧ 🔥

-- Implement Sort & Filter in Home Screen
-- Only Allow Non-empty value & Loading(?) in Add Screen
-- Research what machine learning model to use
+- Research what machine learning model to use (York)

 Done! ✧◝(⁰▿⁰)◜✧ ✅